KILTprotocol/spec-ext-credential-api/readme.md

 type SubmitCredential = KiltCredentialV1
 ```

-#### 5.b Attester rejects credential
+#### 5.b Issuer rejects credential

-In case the attester does not approve the attestation request, no information about this appears on the blockchain.
+In case the issuer does not approve the attestation request, no information about this appears on the blockchain.
-The extension can only get this information directly from the attester.
+The extension can only get this information directly from the issuer.
 A rejection message could be useful to help the user to remove the corresponding credential from the extension.

-Once the decision not to approve the attestation request has been made, the attester SHOULD send a [rejection message](#rejections).
+Once the decision not to approve the attestation request has been made, the issuer SHOULD send a [rejection message](#rejections).
 If the corresponding credential is stored in the extension, on receiving this message the extension MUST mark it as rejected and SHOULD offer the user the option to remove it.